bloodstiller/bloodstiller.com/content/Walkthroughs/Access-box.md

 ### What silly mistakes did I make? {#what-silly-mistakes-did-i-make}

 1. Repeatedly trying to use a reverse shell &amp; get nc to work when the GPO was in place.

+## Sign off: {#sign-off}

+Remember, folks as always: with great power comes great pwnage.
+Use this knowledge wisely, and always stay on the right side of the law!

+Until next time, hack the planet!

+&#x2013; Bloodstiller

+&#x2013; Get in touch bloodstiller at proton dot me